Jopssauce/anino_exam/README.md

 ```
 ## Reel Spin
 For Spinning the Reels and generating the results of the reels I make use of a class called Slot Machine which handles these things for me.
-This function in slot machine populates the 2D array with symbols ID that I can later use with the payout lines to determine the payout.
+This function in slot machine populates the 2D array with symbols' ID that I can later use with the payout lines to determine the payout results.
 ```
 public void PrepareResults()
     {